Alok-16Rajput/Number_plate_recognition_System/Readme.md

 ---

 ## 🏆 Future Uses and Applications
--  **1.Real-time Traffic Management:**Integration with live traffic surveillance systems to automatically detect and analyze vehicles.
+-  **1.Real-time Traffic Management:** Integration with live traffic surveillance systems to automatically detect and analyze vehicles.
 This can assist authorities in monitoring traffic flow, identifying violations, issuing fines, and tracking stolen vehicles in real time.

-- **2.Parking Lot Management:**Deployment in parking facilities to automate vehicle entry and exit tracking, record timestamps, calculate parking fees, and detect unauthorized or blacklisted vehicles.
+- **2.Parking Lot Management:** Deployment in parking facilities to automate vehicle entry and exit tracking, record timestamps, calculate parking fees, and detect unauthorized or blacklisted vehicles.

-- **3.Toll Collection Systems:**Implementation in toll booth systems to recognize vehicle number plates for seamless, contactless toll collection.
+- **3.Toll Collection Systems:** Implementation in toll booth systems to recognize vehicle number plates for seamless, contactless toll collection.
 The system can automatically deduct fees from linked user accounts, improving efficiency and reducing congestion.
 ---

-## contact
+## 📞 contact
-**Email:** alok1602.kumar@gmail.com
+📧 **Email:** alok1602.kumar@gmail.com